Gramm–Leach–Bliley Act: Legislative history

-Respective versions of the Financial Services Act were introduced in the U.S. Senate by Phil Gramm (Republican of Texas) and in the U.S. House of Representatives by Jim Leach (R-Iowa).
-The third lawmaker associated with the bill was Rep. Thomas J. Bliley, Jr. (R-Virginia), Chairman of the House Commerce Committee from 1995 to 2001.
+Respective versions of the Financial Services Act were introduced in the U.S. Senate by Phil Gramm (R–Texas) and in the U.S. House of Representatives by Jim Leach (R-Iowa).
+The third lawmaker associated with the bill was Rep. Thomas J. Bliley Jr. (R-Virginia), Chairman of the House Commerce Committee from 1995 to 2001.

-During debate in the House of Representatives, Rep. John Dingell (Democrat of Michigan) argued that the bill would result in banks becoming "too big to fail".
+During debate in the House of Representatives, Rep. John Dingell (D–Michigan) argued that the bill would result in banks becoming "too big to fail".
 Dingell further argued that this would necessarily result in a bailout by the Federal Government.
 The House passed its version of the Financial Services Act of 1999 on July 1, 1999, by a bipartisan vote of 343–86 (Republicans 205–16; Democrats 138–69; Independent 0–1), (Note: Two Republicans and four Democrats did not vote.) two months after the Senate had already passed its version of the bill on May 6 by a much narrower 54–44 vote along basically partisan lines (53 Republicans and 1 Democrat in favor; 44 Democrats opposed).